Seeking to explain thermodynamics based on moving and interacting atoms

 This inequality becomes an equality once the body reaches equilibrium.

 One of the most important consequences of the Gibbs energy framework is its connection to maximum work.
-To see how this connection arises, return to the inequality derived above:
+Return to the inequality:

 dGT,P ≤ 0 for the body

-To quantify it, return to the First Law written in its most general form.
 When Clausius originally wrote dU = TdS − PdV, the only work considered was PdV — volume change work.
-But other forms of external work are equally valid, such as lifting a weight or driving an electrical current through a motor.
-A more general statement is:
+But other forms of external work are equally valid, such as lifting a weight or driving a current through a motor.
+The more general form is:

 dU = TdS − PdV − Maximum Work for a reversible process